dqlz/DLATA-repository/README.md

 ## Installation

-Please download the script files
+Please download the script files in 'github code/formal code'.

 Please follow the instructions in the file [INSTALL.md](INSTALL.md).